openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 $ oc delete configmap -n openshift-etcd etcd-ca-bundle
 ```

 The controller will recreate it by reading the CA secret in `openshift-etcd`.
-The automated part is still to be figured out in ETCD-608.
+The bundle code in library-go will automatically
+filter old and expired public keys from its bundle, so if not immediately deleted it will naturally expire and eventually get
+removed.

 ### Recovery from a botched certificate rotation